BIDS/2017-01-12-ucb/lessons/git/index.md

 Before your most recent commit, you'll see two additional words in parentheses, HEAD and master.
 These labels provide a useful way of navigating around your history and of knowing where you are in your history at any time.
 HEAD is particularly important --- git uses the special label `HEAD` to refer to the location of your workspace with regard to your git history.
 In other words, if `HEAD` points to the commit labeled 89f5445, as it does here, it means that when you actually open the `birdsurvey` directory on your computers, you'll be looking at all of your files as they were at commit 89f5445.
 As we'll see in a moment, we can move HEAD around so that we see different versions of our files in our `birdsurvey` directory, or our workspace.
 The word master refers to a branch called master, which once again we'll discuss later.

-As we've discussed, each of these commits is storing the exact state of our file `script.py`, as present in the staging area, at the moment of the commit.
+As we've discussed, each of these commits is storing the exact state of our file `script.R`, as present in the staging area, at the moment of the commit.
 In that sense, git is retaining an exact history of our file for us over time.
 (If we had more than one file, it would be storing the exact state of our entire workspace folder at each commit.)

 Before we move on, it turns out that the above version of `git log` is going to be very useful, so let's quickly create an alias for it.